wexner/PMFM_IMF_On_MESSENGER_BEPICOLOMBO_MPO/README.md

 and indicate the polarity of the IMF Bx, By, and Bz component in the MASO coordinate system.
 E.g. pnp stands for

-    IMF Bx = + 14 nT,
+    IMF Bx = + 14 nT, p,
-    IMF By = -  8 nT,
+    IMF By = -  8 nT, n,
-    IMF Bz = +  6 nT.
+    IMF Bz = +  6 nT, p.

 The MASO coordinate system (Mercury Anti-Solar Orbital) is a planet-centered system.

     The X- component is aligned with the upstream solar wind direction.
-    The Z- component is antiparallel to the planetary rotation axis.
+    The Z- component is antiparallel to the planetary rotation axis (Also antiparallel to magnetic moment of Mercury) and points northwards.
-    The Y- compnent completes the right-handed system and points roughly into Mercury's orbital motion.
+    The Y- component completes the right-handed system and points roughly into Mercury's orbital motion.

 Under the assumption that aberration angles can be omitted, the MASO system is easily converted into the more usual